Coffee Day for Siloam Mission

 That’s why we’re hosting another Coffee Day collection drive on Friday, October 1st, but this time are requesting donations of new and used coffee mugs or new packages of disposable cups.
 Everything collected will be used to serve clients at Siloam Mission during the chilly weeks ahead.

-You can drop off your donations here at Funny 1290 studios (1445 Pembina Highway) from 6 am to 6 pm, or at Siloam Mission (300 Princess Street) between 8 am and 4 pm at the shipping and receiving dock behind the building, facing Henry Street.
+You can drop off your donations here at Virgin Radio studios (1445 Pembina Highway) from 6 am to 6 pm, or at Siloam Mission (300 Princess Street) between 8 am and 4 pm at the shipping and receiving dock behind their building, facing Henry Street.

 Let’s brew this!